kennethrrosen/qujourno/README.md

 ## Description

-Qusal is a Free and Open Source security-focused project that provides SaltStack Formulas for [Qubes OS](https://www.qubes-os.org) users to complete various daily tasks, such as web browsing, video-calls, remote administration, coding, network tunnels and much more, which are easy to install and maintains low attack surface.
+Qujourno is a fork of `qusal`, a Free and Open Source security-focused project that provides SaltStack Formulas for [Qubes OS](https://www.qubes-os.org) users to complete various daily tasks specifically for journalists as a one-stop install.
+Those configurations include, Proton Mail, Signal, WhatsApp and Telegram, among other tools, provided in a single RPM that can be installed after a fresh install.
+All you need are your login credentials and you'll be ready to start "thinking with Qubes."

-We not only provide a single solution for each project, but also provides alternative when they differ, such as for networking, you could use a VPN, DNS Sink-hole, Mirage Unikernel or the standard Qubes Firewall for managing the network chain and the connections the clients connected to these NetVMs are allowed to make.

-Here are some of the Global Preferences we can manage:

-*   **clockvm**: disp-sys-net, sys-net
-*   **default_audiovm**: disp-sys-audio
-*   **default_dispvm**: dvm-reader
-*   **default_guivm**: sys-gui, sys-gui-vnc, sys-gui-gpu
-*   **default_netvm**: sys-pihole, sys-firewall or disp-sys-firewall
-*   **management_dispvm**: dvm-mgmt
-*   **updatevm**: sys-pihole, sys-firewall or disp-sys-firewall

 ## Installation